jolie/docs/src/language-tools-and-standard-library/rest/jolier.md

 # jolier

 `jolier` is a tool distributed with jolie which permits to easily deploy a jolie microservice as a REST service. jolier requires three parameters to work together with two other optional parameters.
-Morevoer, it requires a mapping file called _rest\_template.json_ to be read at the boot for creating the mapping between the rest calls and the target operations.
+Moreover, it requires a mapping file called _rest\_template.json_ to be read at the boot for creating the mapping between the rest calls and the target operations.
 If you type the command in a shell without any argument, the following message will be prompt to the console:

 ```text
 Usage: jolier <service_filename> <input_port> <router_host> [-easyInterface] [-debug]